bhavesh0907/Autonomous-Drone-Navigation-System-Using-C-ROS-OpenCV/README.md

 This project implements an AI-driven autonomous drone navigation system using C++, ROS, and OpenCV.
 It enables real-time obstacle detection and path planning for safe drone flight.

 ## Features:
-- Real-time obstacle detection using computer vision.
+- Real-Time obstacle detection using computer vision.
 - AI-based path planning for dynamic environments.
 - Sensor integration for autonomous decision-making.